Wife of Canadian detained in China speaks out

 "The situation keeps getting more and more dire for Michael," she said in an interview with Reuters.
 "He is completely cut off and isolated.
 We believe this is the moment to consider all options.
 We are running out of time."

-Nadjibulla said legal experts have determined the Canadian minister of justice has the authority to stop the extradition process at any point if it is in the national interest, not only once the court proceedings have concluded.
+Nadjibulla said legal experts had determined the Canadian justice minister had the authority to stop the extradition process at any point if it was in the national interest, not only once the court proceedings have concluded.

 "Options that will terminate the extradition process are within the rule of law," Nadjibulla said.
 "And that could open up space for resolution to the situation of the two Michaels."